REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Method

 \textit{\textbf{Level~2.}} For main category $c$, the assigned actions are further partitioned over $\mathcal{S}_c$ using $s_{0.6}(a,s)$ and a relaxed threshold $\tau_2=0.35$; items below the threshold are routed to an ``other'' bucket under $c$.
-Finally, the algorithm returns a hierarchical mapping (main category $\rightarrow$ subcategories $\rightarrow$ actions). \paragraph{\textbf{Component-based Tools}} Based on the executable signals obtained from clustering, we extend and upgrade the existing tools.
-To better integrate with the online global scheduling system, we modularize the tools and redesign them as standardized components(e.g. Display metadata adjustment component, Search result summarization component, External Textual search component and Target products labeling component), enabling flexible composition through graphical configuration.
-The system dynamically constructs Directed Acyclic Graphs~\cite{DAG} for chain execution based on the planning list, facilitated by automated configuration generation.
+Finally, the algorithm returns a hierarchical mapping (main category $\rightarrow$ subcategories $\rightarrow$ actions). \paragraph{\textbf{Component-based Tools}} Based on the executable signals from clustering, we extend and upgrade the existing tools and modularize them as standardized components for online scheduling integration(e.g. Display metadata adjustment component, Search result summarization component, External Textual search component and Target products labeling component).
+These components enable flexible composition via graphical configuration.
+The system dynamically constructs Directed Acyclic Graphs~\cite{DAG} for chain execution based on the planning list through automated configuration generation.